 - Examples - lidocaine hydrochloride, oxybuprocaine hydrochloride, proxymetacaine hydrochloride, tetracaine hydrochloride (amethocaine hydrochloride).

 - Use - largely for initial assessment of minor trauma and for removal of conjunctival and corneal foreign bodies.
 There is some debate about their use in surgery, particularly cataract surgery, where some authors claim equal or better analgesia to injected LA.
 However, in the UK, injected LA is very much the norm for ocular surgery in the absence of complicating factors (see below).

 - Caution - hypertensive patients.

 - Ocular side-effects - transient stinging; epithelial and stromal keratitis if overused.
-They are also known to inhibit corneal epithelial cell healing and so interfere with repair of corneal epithelial wounds, tetracaine being a particular offender.
+They are, however, known to inhibit corneal epithelial cell healing and so interfere with repair of corneal epithelial wounds.
+Tetracaine is a particular problem in this respect.
 For these reasons, repeated administration of LA drops should be avoided and they should not be given to patients to take home for pain relief.

 - Systemic side-effects - none noted with these topical drops.

 - Examples - lidocaine hydrochloride is the most commonly used agent but individual surgeons may use other agents such as bupivacaine and cocaine.

 - Use - minor operations, oculoplastic surgery, anterior segment and cataract surgery.

 - Contra-indications and cautions - see individual drug monographs.
 Other contra-indications for LA use in intraocular surgery include patient refusal and concurrent medical conditions preventing correct positioning of the patient.
 Such patients require general anaesthesia.